 See also: The Stirrup as a Revolutionary Device

 (Il Mulino, 2008)

 Very few publications lead to death threats, but that is what happened to Ariel Toaff, a professor of medieval history at Bar Ilan University, after the Italian version of his book Passovers of Blood: European Jews and Ritual Homicides came out.
 The book deals with the Jewish community living in Germany and Italy during the later Middle Ages, focusing on an some strange practices involving dried blood being carried out by some Jews.
 Part of the evidence for the book came from the records of a trial held 1475, where a group of Jews were accused of killing a boy named Simon.

 As soon as the book was released it was met with a wave of criticism, from historians and the general public.
 Toaff was accused of anti-semitism and there were calls for him to be fired from Bar Ilan University.
 Toaff added that he had received death threats.
 He ultimately produced a second edition of his book, in which he made more explicit his rejection that medieval Jewish people were in any way responsible of the crimes Christian inquisitors accused them of.

 You can read more about the controversy over this book here.

 Boswell, an openly gay medieval historian at Yale University, produced this book just before his death in 1994.
 In it he claims to have found liturgical evidence that the Catholic Church was accepting of same-sex unions, at least in the early Middle Ages.
 Most historians have found that his interpretation of the liturgical evidence was wrong – they were more likely dealing with ceremonies of sworn brotherhood rather than a form of marriage.

 Meanwhile, the book also found a larger audience as mainstream media published reviews of it, and it drew condemnation from Christian leaders.
-It perhaps had some influence into contemporary views of same-sex marriage, which have rapidly changed since the mid-1990s.
+It has been credited with having some influence into contemporary views of same-sex marriage, which have rapidly changed since the mid-1990s.